-Much is still unknown about the long-term effects of vaping — e-cigarettes only came under the control of the U.S. Food and Drug Administration in 2016 — but here’s a frightening fact: According to the American Lung Association, the use of electronic cigarettes or vaping, particularly the flavored varieties, can cause “popcorn lung,” permanent, irreversible damage to the lungs’ smallest airways.
+Much is still unknown about the long-term effects of vaping — e-cigarettes only came under the control of the U.S. Food and Drug Administration in 2016 — but here’s a frightening fact: The same chemical that causes “popcorn lung” is used to flavor e-cigarettes.
+According to the American Lung Association, not enough is known about the long-term effects of even small amounts of diacetyl, which causes permanent, irreversible damage to the lungs’ smallest airways.

 We are going to be looking for opportunities to share more information about this disturbing trend over the coming weeks.
 We hope they will provide a conversation-starter for families.

 Click here to see the NBC News video Sheriff Mangum shared with the students.
 More resources are listed below.

 Click here for the link provided in the flyer posted here — Know the Facts: E-Cigarettes & Young People.

 Click here for WSB-TV’s report on the vaping issues being dealt with by officials in Pickens County.

 FDA WEBSITE — part of U.S. Department of Health and Human Services (below)

 Youth Tobacco Use: Results from the National Youth Tobacco Survey